Benjamín Argumedo

-Benjamín Argumedo Hernández (1874-1916) was a Mexican Brigadier General.
+Benjamín Argumedo Hernández (1874–1916) was a Mexican brigadier general.
 He participated in the anti-reelectionist side at the beginning of the Mexican Revolution, but in 1912 he joined the opposition against Francisco I. Madero and supported the coup d'état of Victoriano Huerta.
 Also known as the Lion of the Lagoon.
 He is considered the most tenacious adversary of Francisco Villa in the bloody battles that were carried out for the lands of Durango and Coahuila, because it was said of him that he was never afraid.
-During the first captured of Torreon that occurred between May 13 and 15 of 1911, Argumedo gave the order to "kill all Chinese", after which they were massacred 303 residing Chinese in the city, who were falsely accused of having shot against the Maderista hosts that Argumedo commanded together with Sixto Ugalde, Jesús Agustín Castro and Epitacio Rea, among others.
+During the first captured of Torreon that occurred between May 13 and 15 of 1911, Argumedo gave the order to "kill all Chinese", after which they were massacred 303 residing Chinese and Japanese in the city, who were falsely accused of having shot against the Maderista hosts that Argumedo commanded together with Sixto Ugalde, Jesús Agustín Castro and Epitacio Rea, among others.

-Early Years
+Early years

-Argumedo was born in San Buenaventura, Coahuila on the 31st of March, 1874, being the third of eight children of Don Albino and Dona Argumedo Tiburcia Hernandez; He was baptized on May 8 in Matamoros, Coahuila.
+Argumedo was born in San Buenaventura, Coahuila on 31 March 1874, being the third of eight children of Don Albino and Dona Argumedo Tiburcia Hernandez; He was baptized on May 8 in Matamoros, Coahuila.
 Initially, he was a Tailor and saddler and like many in that region, owned no land.
 It is not known with certainty if Benjamín Argumedo participated in pre-revolutionary activities.
 However, the people of Matamoros always sympathized with the ideals of Francisco I. Madero and published La Lucha, a newspaper with a Maderista affiliation.
 In addition, one of the places where the greatest violence was unleashed, after the crisis of 1907 was at the Hacienda de Santa Teresa, where Argumedo worked as a saddler.
 Argumedo likely participated in these disorders, since shortly after he would join the struggle of 1910, under the command of Sixto Ugalde, and later, of Enrique Adame Macías, with whom he took Matamoros on February 9, 1911.
 It is also said that Argumedo was at the head of the Gilita and Matamoros guerrillas.